-For civil cases, a judge may be sufficient to oversee the case and determine what verdict to give and what punishment to mete out, based on the evidence presented to them by both parties, without a jury’s involvement.
+For civil cases, a judge may be sufficient to oversee the case and determine what verdict to give and what punishment to mete out based on the evidence presented to them by both parties without a jury’s involvement.

-Another divergence between the two comes in how the evidence is weighed and to what extent proof is secured.
+Another divergence between the two is how the evidence is weighed and to what extent proof is secured.
 Criminal cases require guilt to be proven beyond a reasonable doubt.
 Civil cases rely on a preponderance of evidence to sway the judge in a given direction; essentially, there is a little more leeway here.

 Areas where civil and criminal cases combine